KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 yurts.
 Not exactly sure how similar this was to "traditional" Kyrgyz life, but this was probably the cloest we got to it.
 Unfortunately, the road to the three alpine lakes was probably the longest and bumpiest I've done in a decade.
-Frankly while the lakes were beautiful, it was probably not worth the extra distance up the gorge.
+Frankly, while the lakes were beautiful, it was probably not worth the extra distance up the gorge.
 And of course, it began to rain right around when we reached the lakes.
 This made the couple tiny streams we had driven through a bit more harrowing on the way back.
 Again, Slava seemed unfazed and did an